tathan08/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `add n/Alice Tan p/98765432 e/alicetan@gmail.com t/vip-handler` : Adds a contact named `Alice Tan` to the list of contacts.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete n/Alice Tan` : Deletes the contact named Alice Tan from the whole list of contacts.

    * `clear` : Deletes all contacts.

    * `exit` : Exits the app.

-1. Refer to the [Features](#features) below for details of each command.
+2. Refer to the [Features](#features) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------